athiyataj21-tech/Python_practice/README.md

 - Iterating Through Dictionaries

 #### Key Takeaways
-- Storing data in key-value pairs.
+- Storing data as key-value pairs.
-- Efficient data retrieval and updates.
+- Efficient retrieval and modification of information.
-- Using dictionary methods for data management.
+- Working with dictionary methods and iteration.
-- Iterating through keys, values, and items.

 ---